osrf-migration/srcsim-wiki/Finals Procedure.md

 # How to get help and request a reset

 Send an email to ```src-support@osrfoundation.org``` with as much detail pertaining to your problem.
 If requesting a reset, please include your team name, round number, and a brief description of the problem that occurred.

+OSRF will have personnel manning the support email 24/7 during the finals.